Cup of Flour

 • 💬 Comments

-One of my favourite cookie recipes to make for Christmas is these classic chocolate chip cookies, but adding some cocoa powder and red food colouring makes them extra special, festive, and flavourful!
+One of my favourite cookie recipes to make for Christmas are these classic chocolate chip cookies, but adding the popular cake flavour of red velvet makes these extra special, festive, and tasty!

 • Butter: The butter should be softened for the perfect texture.
 It will be easy to mix and easy to scoop and roll the cookies.
-You can use either salted or unsalted, but I like using salted to better enhance the flavour!
+You can use either salted or unsalted.

 • Sugar: Both granulated (white) and brown sugar are used in this recipe.

-• Cocoa Powder: Unsweetened cocoa powder makes the cookies chocolatey.
+• Unsweetened Cocoa Powder: To make the cookies chocolatey.

-• Food Colouring: This recipe uses liquid red food colouring.
+• Food Colouring: This recipe uses liquid red food dye, but you can also use gel (you would just use less - starting with ¾ teaspoon).

-• Chocolate Chips: This recipe uses semi-sweet chocolate chips.
+• Chocolate Chips: This recipe uses semi-sweet chocolate chips but white chocolate chips and yogurt chips also taste great!

 See the recipe card below for the ingredient measurements.